-Back in August, Facebook rolled out dayparting functionality.
-With this feature, you can now optimize campaigns by turning ads off during the times of day or week when they’re less profitable.
+Facebook rolled out dayparting functionality so you can now optimize campaigns by turning ads off during the times of day or week when they’re less profitable.
 It’s a great way to limit wasted spend so that you can devote your budget towards the more profitable times of day.
 But how do you get the data to drive your dayparting decisions?

 How to Build a Custom Report for Time of Day